-It is important to perform routine DGA to establish trends and rate increases of these critical gases.
+It is important to perform routine DGA to establish trends and rate increases of these critical gasses.
 This is important because a significant increase in a key gas may be a concern even though the gas concentration does not exceed the industry standards for that specific sample.

-IEEE Std C57.104 Guide for the Interpretation of Gases Generated in Mineral Oil-Immersed Transformers and IEEE Std C57.155 Guide for Interpretation of Gases Generated in Natural Ester and Synthetic Ester-Immersed Transformer are the industry standards that should be used.
+IEEE Std C57.104 is the Guide for the Interpretation of Gases Generated in Mineral Oil-Immersed Transformers and IEEE Std C57.155 should be used for transformers containing ester-based fluid.
 These standards provide the acceptable limits of individual gasses along with the acceptable rate of change.

-Oil Quality, Furan Analysis and Corrosive Sulfur Testing
+Oil Quality and Furan Analysis